nik312123/timer/README.md

 ## Short Description

-Used to time the execution time of expressions or functions.
+Used to time the execution time of expressions or functions

 ## Documentation